suchintannit/COE-Assignment-Version-3-AWS/README.md

-## Single Vagrant File Creation of 3-node Ubuntu Cluster in any Host OS
+## Creation of a AWS cluster on AWS using Terraform-Ansible-Scripts-Kubernetes-Jenkins-Git

 #### Dr. Suchintan Mishra [suchintan_mishra@epam.com]

 #### Problem Statement: